BelT26/Finding-Pluto/README.md

 ## Planet Stats

 The planet stats section shows a photo and provides the user with extra information about the planet they have reached.
+Each time the user answers a question correctly the information is updated.

 For each planet in the solar system I created an object containing an image and the statistics and stored them in an array.
 The array of objects is used to populate the contents of the html table using the displayStats function.